yext/pages/packages/pages/docs/api/pages.templateconfig.alternatelanguagefields.md

 ## TemplateConfig.alternateLanguageFields property

+> Warning: This API is now obsolete.
+>
+> field will be unsupported in the future

-The specific fields to add additional language options to based on the stream's localization
+The specific fields to add additional language options to based on the stream's localization.

 **Signature:**